 • They are all exactly the same.
 I own SPLG, which has the exact same holdings and the exact same performance of VOO or SPY.

-3. Why do SPLG, VOO, and SPY all have different prices?
+3. Why do SPYM (formerly SPLG), VOO, and SPY all have different prices?

 4. What does DCA mean?